The Academic Program

 The major should be viewed as a coherent series of courses providing a solid background in the area of study as well as an introduction to advanced study.
 Depth of knowledge and understanding in a particular field of study is provided by the major.
 Courses in this area of special study may also count toward meeting some Common Curriculum requirements, but the prescribed program of study for a major is primarily intended to develop competence in the scholarship represented by an academic department or a group of departments.
 In addition to majors offered through academic departments, Union offers majors in interdisciplinary programs and individually designed “organizing theme” majors.

-Students can pursue an interdepartmental major by combining coursework in two different departments or in one department and one interdisciplinary program.
-Interdepartmental majors between two interdisciplinary programs is currently not allowed.
+Students can pursue an interdepartmental major that combines study in two departments or interdisciplinary programs that offer an interdepartmental major (IDM) by completing the IDM requirements specified by each.
+Students must review particular department and interdisciplinary program terms and conditions for interdepartmental majors and then consult with the necessary Chairs and Directors in order to carry out an IDM.
 Departments and interdisciplinary programs specify the terms and conditions for interdepartmental majors.
 Students should consult each department or program section in Course Listing for descriptions of available options and requirements.
 Biomedical Engineering, Computer Engineering, Electrical Engineering, and Mechanical Engineering may not be used as a component of interdepartmental majors.
 Senior Writing Experience requirements vary among areas of study.
 Where appropriate, students can do one two-term thesis to satisfy both departments’ writing requirements.

 The student who enters college with a fairly firm notion about a proposed field of concentration will find it advantageous to test his or her interest in the proposed major field during the first year.
 In many programs, a student need not begin a major during the first year in order to complete that major by the end of the fourth year.
 In engineering and science, however, it can be extremely difficult to complete a major in four years unless course sequences are begun in the first year.
 Students in pre-medicine also need to consider taking the requisite courses in their first year.
 At the end of the first year, the major may be declared or changed without penalty in the form of lost time and credit.
 Soon thereafter, and certainly by the end of the second year, the student should make a serious commitment to a focus of study.
 Every student is required to file with the Registrar a declaration of major no later than the end of the sophomore year (“Liberal Arts” and unspecified “Engineering” are not considered majors).
 This decision may be altered subsequently, although late change of major may require extra courses or terms.
 Requirements for majors appear at the head of each departmental listing.
 Some areas require additional courses from related disciplines.